 Content Manager - Content manager is where users and administrators can manage workflow and content related tasks.
-Users can manage their content requests and content feedback.
-Administrators can also take bulk actions on assets from content manager.
+To learn more, check out the help article Introduction to Content Manager.

 My Content - Private content managed by the user on Enablix.
 To learn more, check out this help article about My Content.